hankwarner/blocipedia/README.md

 ### View Wikis

 Click the 'Wikis' link in the navigation bar to view the wiki board.
+Wikis are sorted to show the most recently created/edited wikis at the top.
 Basic members will only be able to see the Public Wikis section, and Premium members will see an additional section called Private Wikis.
-Additionally, all signed-in users will see a section titled 'Collaborting on:' which displays any wikis that you are listed as a collaborators.
+Additionally, all signed-in users will see a section titled 'Collaborting on:' which displays any wikis which you are listed as a collaborator.

 ### Create a Wiki

-Signed in users will see a green 'New Wiki' button on the Wikis index view.
+Signed in users will see a green 'New Wiki' button on the wikis index view.
 Click it to get started.
-Basic members will see a Title and Body field in which to write their wiki, and Premium members will see two additional input fields: 'Make Private' and 'Add Collaborator'.
-The Add Collaborator input is a dropdown containing all of the site's users.
-Premium members are allowed to add Basic members as collaborators on private wikis, and the public user will be able to view and edit it.
+Basic members will see a Title and Body field in which to write their wiki content, and Premium members will see two additional input fields: 'Make Private' and 'Add Collaborator'.
+The 'Add Collaborator' input is a dropdown containing all of the site's users.
+Premium members are allowed to add Basic members as collaborators on private wikis, and the Basic user will then be able to view and edit it.

 **Wikis are Markdown compatible**.
 Spice up your wiki using Markdown syntax to add rich text.

 ### Search
-Use the search tool in the top right corner of the naviation bar to search for wikis by title.
+Use the search tool in the top right corner of the navigation bar to search for wikis by title.

 ## Testing